atom/settings-view/README.md

 In order to install new packages and themes, click on the _Install_ section on the left-hand side.
 Once installed, community packages/themes and their settings are housed within their respective section.
 All packages/themes that have updates will be listed under the _Updates_ section.
 Finally, all keybindings (including ones that community packages have added) are available in the _Keybindings_ section.

 Want to learn more?
-Check out the [Getting Started: Atom Basics](https://atom.io/docs/latest/getting-started-atom-basics#settings-and-preferences) and [Using Atom: Atom Packages](https://atom.io/docs/latest/using-atom-atom-packages) sections in the flight manual.
+Check out the [Getting Started: Atom Basics](https://atom.io/docs/latest/getting-started-atom-basics#settings-and-preferences) and [Using Atom: Atom Packages](https://atom.io/docs/latest/using-atom-atom-packages) sections in the Atom Flight Manual.

 ### Commands and Keybindings
 All of the following commands are under the `atom-workspace` selector.